Omentir

 We helped the growth team at Vanta automate intent discovery, saving their reps about 15 hours.
 Happy to drop the workflow PDF if you are open to skimming it?"

-Why it works: It highlights a highly painful, quantifiable cost (12 hours of duplicate scraping) and references a trusted peer case study (Vanta) without demanding an immediate demo booking.
+Why it works: It names a painful, measurable cost (12 hours of duplicate scraping) and a peer case study (Vanta) without asking for a demo.

 3. Targeting Solo B2B Founders: